Ministers arrive to tackle climate talks’ hot issues

 Another contentious issue is poor countries’ demand for aid to help them cope with the damage and destruction wrought by natural disasters blamed on climate change.

 Unlike at many past climate summits, few heads of government will join the talks.
-Most are sending environment ministers or other senior officials instead.
+Most are sending environment ministers or other senior officials instead , worrying some observers.

+“It shows that there has not yet been an internalization of the emergency situation that we are in, that so few heads of state are coming to Madrid and ready to roll up their sleeves and do what it takes to actually respond to the science,” said Jennifer Morgan, executive director of Greenpeace International.

+She also accused some governments, such as Brazil and Saudi Arabia, of trying to weaken the agreements, and called on the European Union to work with vulnerable nations to counter those efforts.